Results Matter. Tens of Millions Recovered for Our Clients

 Another critical aspect of South Carolina's laws is the concept of comparative negligence.
 This means that a victim's compensation can be reduced if they are found to be partially at fault for the incident.
 Victims need to have knowledgeable legal representation to navigate these complexities and achieve the best possible outcome.
 Our team at Romeo Deters is well-versed in the intricacies of South Carolina laws, ensuring that our clients' rights are protected while pursuing their rightful compensation.
 If you or a loved one were injured in an accident, contact an experienced personal injury attorney in Charleston at our firm right away.

-Construction Defect Claims in South Carolina
+Construction Defect Claims in Charleston, South Carolina

 When construction projects fall short of expectations and cause damage or safety concerns, property owners in South Carolina may file a construction defect claim.
 When there are errors in the engineering or architectural blueprints, it might result in structural or functional issues.
 The use of inferior or flawed building materials results in material flaws.
-Lastly, subpar construction methods, such as correct installation or disregard for design plans, lead to workmanship flaws.
+Lastly, subpar construction methods, such as incorrect installation or disregard for design plans, lead to workmanship flaws.

 Frequently Asked Questions for Personal Injury and Construction Defect Claims